aalexlu/content/ACurrent/Sociolinguistics/8 Language Variation and Language Change.md

 	- Labov’s research on Martha’s Vineyard found that young people who had positive associations with the island had higher rates of centralization (saying [nəɪt] rather than [naɪt] for night); maybe a change in progress?
 		- This was an apparent time result that couldn’t be compared directly to dialect surveys, since those didn’t consider the relative frequency of different pronunciations
 		- The best way to test the apparent time construct is with real time data
+- **Aging deficits**: impairments in hearing and recall can affect older speakers’ language use; but aging can also mean more narrative skill and increased vocabulary size

 #### Profiles of change
-- Generational change: the change when generations increasingly use an innovative variant (typically shown in apparent time studies)
+- **Generational change**: the change when generations increasingly use an innovative variant (typically shown in apparent time studies)
 	- The montreal study of /r/ also showed **lifespan change**: change to a speaker's speech patterns after the critical period
 		- Known to be minimal for phonological variables though the lexicon is famously subject to such changing
 	- **Age-grading**: Another form of individual variation; when speakers (as a whole) favor one variant at some point in their life and another variant at another point